What is homocysteine?

 Food isn’t the only potential inflammatory trigger.

 Non-steroidal anti-inflammatories wreak havoc on gut health.
 Over the counter medications such as Aleve, Ibuprofen , and Tylenol on a routine basis should be avoided.
-These medications are tough on the gut and become toxic overtime.
+These medications are tough on the gut and become toxic over time.
 Toxic odors should also be avoided, if you walk into a room and smell perfume or a cleaning solvent, turn around and walk out.
 If you walk into a room with smells that don’t make you feel good, they are most likely triggering inflammation.
 This includes mold and fungal exposure.
+Click here to read more about common inflammatory toxins.

 Once you have eliminated inflammatory triggers, you can add additional methylation support to help your body remove methyl-required toxins.
 This helps your body return to an anti-inflammatory state and stay that way.
 The real key is to move yourself from a body that’s inflamed to a body that’s no longer inflamed.
 Read more about supporting methylation here.